In the Greenwich Village neighborhood, you can find an authentic Brazilian restaurant named Berimbau do Brasil.

 - Lula – fried calamari with spicy tomato sauce

-Then, for the mains, you can order:
+In addition, for the mains, you can order:

 - Picanha – a succulent prime Brazilian cut Top Sirloin served with vinaigrette, yuca flour, garlic rice and beans